Skip to main content

 • TCP/IP with addresses in the form of /ip4/1.2.3.4/tcp/30333 to establish a TCP connection and negotiate encryption and a multiplexing layer.

 • WebSocket with addresses in the form of /ip4/1.2.3.4/tcp/30333/ws to establish a TCP connection and negotiate the WebSocket protocol within the connection.
-Additionally, encryption and multiplexing layer is negotiated within the WebSocket connection.
+Additionally, the encryption and multiplexing layer are negotiated within the WebSocket connection.

 • DNS addresses in form of /dns/example.com/tcp/30333 and /dns/example.com/tcp/30333/ws.